-Nationwide Children’s Hospital and The Ohio State University offer a combined, three-year Clinical Laboratory Genetics and Genomics Fellowship.
+Nationwide Children’s Hospital and The Ohio State University offer a two-year fellowship in Clinical Laboratory Genetics and Genomics (LGG) Fellowship.

 The Clinical Neuro-Oncology Fellowship provides a broad range of experience in the management of children, adolescents and young adults with primary central nervous system (CNS) tumors.

 Nationwide Children’s Hospital and The Ohio State University offer an ACGME-accredited, one year Clinical Neurophysiology Fellowship.

 The one-year Craniofacial Speech Pathology Fellowship consists of clinical and research training in the assessment and treatment of cleft lip and palate, pediatric speech disorders, craniofacial anomalies and more.